Updated: July 2019

 Do we recommend GoDaddy?
 Of course not.
 They’re cruddy.
 We’re proving a point about cheap speed results.
 No SSD drives.
 No hopped-up CDN.
 No server caching.
 Only vanilla, shared, magnetic hosting.

 If site owners don’t care about speed and choose ignoring it deliberately, then no big deal.
 It’s a business decision and choice everyone gets to make.

-Do those 1-second reports above matter for desktop?
+Do 1-second speed reports matter for desktop?
 Not much.
 But for mobile, it’s significant.
 Those translate into less waiting.
 In fact, they theoretically load at user-expected desktop speeds.
 For site owners with 70-percent mobile traffic, it’s a godsend.

 People’s expectations with SiteGround is 100-percent goodness.
 Why?
 Because SiteGround claims having the “latest speed technology.”
 But it’s just mumbo-jumbo, theoretical speed claims – not actual measurable milliseconds.